-Total operating revenues for fiscal year 2021 and 2020 totaled \$62.1 and \$59.7 million, respectively.
-The most significant sources of operating revenues were tuition and fees, grants and contracts, and auxiliary services as shown in the graph on the next page:
+Total operating revenues for fiscal year 2022 and 2021 totaled \$68.5 and \$62.1 million, respectively.
+The most significant sources of operating revenues were tuition and fees, grants and contracts, and auxiliary services as shown in the following graph.

-The University was awarded approximately \$4.5 million allocated for higher education relief under the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), an additional \$225 thousand through the Strengthening Institutions Program, approximately \$1.3 million through the Governor's Emergency Education Relief (GEER) Program, and approximately \$7.8 million allocated for higher education relief under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
+The University was awarded approximately \$4.5 million allocated for higher education relief under the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), an additional \$1.1 million through the Strengthening Institutions Program, approximately \$1.7 million through the Governor's Emergency Education Relief (GEER) Program, and approximately \$7.8 million allocated for higher education relief under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
 The University was also awarded an additional \$13.8 million allocated for higher education relief under the American Rescue Plan Act (ARPA).
 Of the money received, the University is required to allocate approximately \$11.5 million to students as aid grants.
-As of June 30, 2021, the University had distributed approximately \$4.0 million to eligible students and used approximately \$9.1 million for institutional purposes.